tylerharter/cs301-projects/fall18/p9/README.md

 * How to Write JSON files
 * How to use try/except

-Download the files using the links below
+Download the zip file from the link below, and unarchive it.
+You should be able to do this just by double clicking on it once downloaded, and it will create a new folder containing everything you need for this assignment.
+Please do all your coding within this folder.

-* TBD (Project Directory)
+* TBD (Zip File)

 # Task
 Your Boss, music prodigy turned data analyst extraordinaire, Nick Jonas, has asked you to create a program that takes in a bunch of tweet data, and to combine it into one single file for analysis.